 Much of what market research does is identify a target audience that will respond best to your product marketing.
 The results of this research should steer the content, the message, and which platforms to use for each customer type.
-Market research isn’t a one and done methodology, but rather, you should always be observing patterns and testing new options.
+Market research isn’t a one-and-done methodology, but rather, you should always observe patterns and test new options.
 Just because you think you got it doesn’t mean you got it for long.

-I previously wrote about how to use research to craft your message and get in front of your target audience.
+I previously wrote about using research to craft your message and get in front of your target audience.
 Now I want to focus on a few more techniques to grow your audience based on what you know about your current audience.
 Primarily I want to concentrate on lookalike audiences and remarketing to visitors to your website.

 All the major ad platforms (AdWords, Facebook, LinkedIn, Twitter) have an option to use lookalike audiences.
-The way lookalike audiences work is you make a list of your current customers and upload it to the ad manager for the platform.
+The way lookalike audiences work is to make a list of your current customers and upload it to the platform’s ad manager.
 The file must include email addresses, but it can consist of names and other information and usually needs to be in a .csv (comma separated values) format.
-(You can create a .csv file from Excel, Numbers, or Google Sheets typically under “Save as”.)
+(You can create a .csv file from Excel, Numbers, or Google Sheets, typically under “Save as.”)
 Once you compile this list and upload it, the platform will start parsing it.

 In my opinion, Facebook is probably the best at this.
 Facebook, more than any other platform, has the most personal information stored about you.
 If you are an active user on Facebook, it knows your gender, your relationship status, your likes, your interests, plus many other data points too numerous to mention here.

-I know what you’re thinking, why not just go into their Ad Manager and pick the interests from their list?
-You could do that, but unless you compiled a profound understanding of your customers, you are only making assumptions.
-Also, your customers may only tell you what they want you to know about them, whereas, on these platforms, they may be more honest with their likes and dislikes.
+I know what you’re thinking.
+Why not just go into their Ad Manager and pick the interests from their list?
+You could do that, but you are only making assumptions unless you compiled a profound understanding of your customers.
+Your customers may only tell you what they want you to know about them, whereas, on these platforms, they may be more honest with their likes and dislikes.

 We have all seen remarketing at work.
 We visit a site, and then we see ads from that company all over the internet.
-The way it works is that you determine what path or pattern a visitor must take to for them to be added to the remarketing list.
+The way it works is to determine what path or pattern a visitor must take to be added to the remarketing list.
 For example, it could be someone who visits a product page and is on the page for more than 30 seconds.
-They could be the right candidate because they may have an interest in their product but may not be ready to buy.
+They could be the right candidate because they may be interested in their product but may not be ready to buy.
 However, what you don’t want to do is target every person that visits your site.
 Besides being annoying, it’s a waste of money.

-Using these techniques is great because it takes a bunch of the leg work out of finding new audiences.
-However, if your messaging doesn’t resonate with your audience, you will find that your ROI (return on investment) isn’t going to be stellar.
+Using these techniques is great because it takes much of the leg work out of finding new audiences.
+However, if your messaging doesn’t resonate with your audience, you will find that your ROI (return on investment) will not be stellar.
 Because it is easy doesn’t mean it is simple.
-There still needs to be research done on who your audience is, what their state of mind is, what message they are going to respond to, etc. Skipping over all those other steps to this, one will only lead you to scratch your head as to why it’s not working.
+There still needs to be research done on who your audience is, their state of mind, what message they are going to respond to, etc. Skipping over all those other steps to this, one will only lead you to scratch your head as to why it’s not working.
 With that said, lookalike audiences and remarketing is an excellent tool in your digital marketing toolbox.
 If done correctly, it can help you move the needle on conversions.